 Amen, Amen, Amen he cleansed the temple and the land.
 When God tenderizes our hearts, He does this very thing there.
 He removes all the false worship and directs us to worship Him correctly.
 We must mortify all of the fleshly things in our hearts.
 We must not show mercy to any of it.

 The tender heart is the heart that hears God and breaks.
 It responds in broken, yet bold obedience.
 In return, God grants repentance.
 This heart is growing in Christ.
 It is growing in grace.
 It is becoming Christ-like.
 False worship is recognized and put to death.
 This heart is directed towards God continuously.
 This heart prays continually and walks before the Lord blameless and completely for His glory.
 Idolatry of the heart is being torn down and its priests are running for their lives.

 How do we get this tender heart?
 We must surrender to our Lord.
 We must submit completely to His Lordship.
 We must die to self and live for His glory.
 When we do this, He will reshape our heart as we fall before Him in complete brokenness.
-The Mature Christian is tenderhearted.
-The Adult-Christian is becoming tenderhearted.
+The maturing Christian is tenderhearted and this tenderness grows over time.
 Why is the tender heart so important?
 This heart hears God and responds in obedience.

 Soli Deo Gloria!